Characters of the Mortal Kombat series: Skarlet

 Skarlet is a warrior created by Shao Kahn using sorcery and the blood of countless warriors.
 She debuts in the 2011 series reboot, where her purpose is to discern Quan Chi's true reason for attending the Mortal Kombat tournament.
 In Mortal Kombat 11, her background is changed to that as an orphan adopted by Shao Kahn to learn blood magic upon her eventual transformation into an imperial bodyguard and assassin.
-Skarlet uses kodachi swords and kunai knives as well as her power to turn into, and absorb, the blood of her victims, in addition to be able to manipulate her victim's blood.
+Skarlet uses kodachi swords and kunai knives as well as her power to turn into, and absorb the blood of her victims in addition to being able to manipulate her victim's blood.

 Similar to the Ermac rumors in the first Mortal Kombat, Skarlet originated as a nonexistent character in Mortal Kombat II due to false reports of a glitch nicknamed "Scarlet" by players in which the palette swaps of either Kitana or Mileena would turn red.
 Nearly two decades after the rumors originated, she was announced as one of the 2011 reboot's first downloadable (DLC) playable characters.
 She plays a minor role in DC Comics' 2015 Mortal Kombat X comic series set before the events of the game, but does not appear in the game itself.
 Skarlet has been noted by gaming media outlets for the graphic nature of her character and her Fatalities.